Does this test have other names?

 What is this test?

-This test monitors the level of the seizure medicine phenytoin (Dilantin) in your
+This test checks the level of the seizure medicine phenytoin (Dilantin) in your blood.

 Why do I need this test?

 You may need this test if you take phenytoin.
-Your healthcare provider must monitor
+Your healthcare provider must check

 your blood to make sure you are getting the correct dose.
 Too much can be toxic.
 Not